 - Set up a phone tracker app in the event that your phone goes missing.

-Backing up your phone to the cloud keeps your data safe while you’re abroad.
-To maintain your privacy, you should strongly consider performing a factory reset as well to remove your personal information from the device.
+Backing up your phone to the cloud keeps your data safe while you’re traveling.
+To maintain your privacy, you should strongly consider performing a factory reset as well to remove your personal information from the device

-Two main reasons exist for this.
+There are two main reasons for this.
 First, border agents and customs can search your phone – both at the US border and abroad.
 Some reports suggest that certain countries, like China, may install tracking software on your phone that downloads your data, texts, and even your social media activity.

 If you don’t want to perform a factory reset before you leave, then definitely perform one when you get back.
 You will likely encounter questionable WiFi connections while abroad, so assume your device has been compromised and take proactive steps to minimize that threat.

-Don’t leave automatic WiFi connectivity on while you travel.
-It might seem obvious not to trust open connections in cafes or hotels, but you don’t even need to be knowingly connected to a network for malicious actors to steal your data.
+Don’t leave automatic Wi-Fi connectivity on while you travel.
+It might seem obvious not to trust open connections in cafes or hotels, but you don’t even need to be knowingly connected to a network for your data to be stolen.

 Using your phone abroad to stay connected and on track is entirely possible with a few preparations.
 From knowing your options regarding mobile data to securing your device from hardware to operating system, make sure you’re laying the groundwork for a fun, connected, stress-free vacation.

-Need mobile data?
+Need mobile data while you travel?
 You’ve got options.
-Check them out in the Airalo marketplace now.
+Check them out in the Airalo marketplace.